AlisonZa/ci-cd-machine-learning/README.md

 6. In `src\components\prediction_logging.py`:

-* class `PredictionLoggerLocal`: Update the section # Prepare log data
+* class `PredictionLoggerLocal`: Update the section `# Prepare log data`
-* class `DatabasePredictionLogger` Update the query of the method `_create_predictions_table`, in the method `log_prediction` update the section commented with `# Prepare database entry` and `# Prepare prediction data for CSV`, still in this method, update the variable `insert_query`
+* class `DatabasePredictionLogger` Update the query of the method `_create_predictions_table`, in the method `log_prediction` update the section labeled with `# Prepare database entry` and `# Prepare prediction data for CSV`, still in this method, update the variable `insert_query`

-7. In `src\pipelines\predict_pipeline.py`, function `batch_predict_pipeline`: update the section commented with `# Convert DataFrame rows to PredictionInput instances`
+7. In `src\pipelines\predict_pipeline.py`, function `batch_predict_pipeline`: update the section labeled with `# Convert DataFrame rows to PredictionInput instances`

 8. In `src\components\prediction.py`,  class `RegressionComponent`, method `predict`: update the variable: `features_list`

-9. Update your html templates in `templates` to support the new input/output variables
+9. Update your html templates in `templates` to support the new input/output formats.

 ### New Components/ Pipeline

-This is how the basic component/pipeline are structured:
+This is how the basic component and pipeline are structured:

 ![1733767695143](image/README/1733767695143.png)